-Fertility sustaining measures in case of severe diseases and
+Fertility sustaining measures in case of

 For female patients and their partners the issue of family planning becomes crucial if they suffer from a severe disease (e.g. cancer) during their reproductive age.
 Will they be able to become parents?
 It is therefore recommendable to provide patients with comprehensive information before commencing cancer treatment about the available methods to sustain fertility and whether they are appropriate.